-Concern: Snacking on too many sugary snacks or consuming too many sugary drinks can have an effect on your oral health as well as your physical well being.
+Concern: Snacking on too many sugary snacks or consuming too many sugary drinks (like carbonated soft drinks) can have an effect on your oral health as well as your physical well-being.
 Soft drinks can lead to eroded tooth enamel.
 The sugar mixes with the saliva and bacteria in your mouth to cause tooth decay.

 Solution: Switching to plain water or other drinks that do not contain high amounts of sugar can help strengthen enamel and protect against bacteria.
 Eating a balanced meal low in sugars can greatly benefit oral health.
 It is important to brush your teeth after consuming sugary products.